 By default, Commander allows users to add multiple services to a new service request.
 However, you may want to prevent users from requesting multiple services in a single request.
 Administrators may prefer to provision only one service per request.
 Additionally, certain Commander variables work best when you create only single-VM services and allow only single-service requests — namely, workflow variables and deployment parameters for service request approval.
-For more information, see Add Commander Metadata to Workflows With Variables and Specify Deployment Parameters for Services.
+For more information, see Add Data to Workflows With Variables and Specify Deployment Parameters for Services.

 When you disable multi-service requests: